tholcman/deeplens-challenge/README.md

     * Some simplified model to person recognition.
 Any suggestions?
 How does it AWS Rekognition on videos.
 - Multiple Cameras cooperation

-All these are about machine learning and technical stuff around Deeplens camera.
+All these are about machine learning and technical stuff around DeepLens camera.
 I was thinking a lot about potential project.
 And I have also [some notes on possible project](project_notes.md).
 Unfortunately these thoughts was much much faster than actual progress on model and code. :-)